ungaunga/ihris-documentation/docs/implementer-resources/help-wikitext-examples.rst

 |
 <div style="font-size:150%;border-bottom:1px solid #000000;">Section headings</div>

-''Headings'' organize your writing into sections.
+ *Headings*  organize your writing into sections.
 The Wiki software can automatically generate a [[Help:table of contents|table of contents]] from them.